-The Tax-Exempt Bonds are and will continue to be payable solely from ad valorem taxes levied and collected by the County within the boundaries of the District.
-The Board of Supervisors of the County has the power and is obligated to levy and collect ad valorem property taxes for each fiscal year upon the taxable property of the District in an amount at least sufficient, together with other moneys available for such purpose, to pay the principal of, and premium, if any, and interest on each Tax-Exempt Bond as the same becomes due and payable.
+The Bonds are general obligations of the District only and are not obligations of the County of Los Angeles, the State of California or any of its other political subdivisions.
+The Bonds are and will continue to be payable solely from ad valorem taxes levied and collected by the County within the boundaries of the District.
+The Board of Supervisors of the County of Los Angeles (the "County") has the power and is obligated to levy and collect ad valorem property taxes for each fiscal year upon the taxable property of the District in an amount at least sufficient, together with other moneys available for such purpose, to pay the principal of, and premium, if any, and interest on each Bond as the same becomes due and payable.
+The Bonds are dated their date of delivery.